DIGITNAUT - Tech News, Reviews & Simple Guides 2026

 1. The Sound is "Tinny"

-Kogan TVs are thin, and their speakers are an afterthought.
-They lack bass and can sound muffled at high volumes.
-If you buy a Kogan TV, you must budget an extra $150 for a decent soundbar.
-Without it, your cinematic experience will feel like listening to a phone in a tin can.
+Kogan TVs are designed to be thin, meaning their internal speakers are an absolute afterthought.
+They entirely lack bass and sound muffled or distorted at high volumes.
+If you buy a Kogan TV, you must budget an extra $150 for a dedicated soundbar.
+Without it, your cinematic experience will sound like it is coming from a smartphone speaker.

 2. Build Quality and Remotes

-The stands are usually plastic, and the TV feels lighter (and cheaper) than a Sony.
-However, the 2026 models now come with backlit remotes, which is a premium feature even Samsung often ignores.
+The stands are usually made of lightweight plastic, and the TV feels physically lighter (and cheaper) than a premium Sony equivalent.
+However, credit where it is due: the 2026 models now ship with backlit remotes, which is a highly requested premium feature that even Samsung frequently ignores.

 3. The "Kogan First" Trap

-When buying from Kogan.com.au, the checkout process often "pre-ticks" a trial for Kogan First.
-Many Australians have complained about being charged a $129 annual fee 14 days later.
-Verification Tip: Double-check your cart before clicking "Pay."
-Make sure you haven't accidentally signed up for a subscription you don't need.
+When finalizing your purchase on Kogan.com.au, the checkout process often deceptively "pre-ticks" a free trial for Kogan First.
+Hundreds of Australians have filed complaints about being silently charged a $129 annual fee 14 days later.
+Double-check your cart before entering your credit card.

-This is the biggest risk.
-Unlike buying from JB Hi-Fi or The Good Guys, you can’t just put a Kogan TV in your car and take it back to the store if it breaks.
+This is your biggest risk factor.
+Unlike buying from a brick-and-mortar JB Hi-Fi or The Good Guys, you cannot just throw a defective Kogan TV in the back of your car and demand a replacement from a store manager.

-• Shipping Issues: Large TVs are prone to being damaged in transit.
-While Kogan will replace them, the process of taking photos, uploading videos of the fault, and waiting for a courier can take weeks.
+• Shipping Damages: Large panels are prone to transit damage.
+While Kogan will eventually replace them, the RMA process of taking photos, uploading video proof, and waiting for their designated courier can take weeks.

-• Australian Consumer Law (ACL): Remember, you are protected by the ACL.
-Even if Kogan’s warranty is only 1 year, the law says a TV should last a "reasonable" amount of time (usually 3-5 years for this price).
-If it dies in year 2, don't let them tell you it's out of warranty-fight for a repair.
+• Australian Consumer Law (ACL): You are fiercely protected by the ACL.
+Even if Kogan claims their warranty is only 1 year, federal law dictates a TV should last a "reasonable" amount of time (usually 3-5 years for this price bracket).
+If it dies in year 2, fight for a free repair or replacement.

 7. Kogan vs. The Competition (Australia 2026)